lightning/bolts/07-routing-gossip.md

 `channel_update` message with a different signature (changing the nonce in signature signing), and hence fields apart from signature are checked to see if the channel parameters have changed for the same timestamp.
 It is also important to note that ECDSA signatures are malleable.
-So, an intermediatary node who received the `channel_update` message can rebroadcast it just by changing the `s` component of signature with `-s`.
+So, an intermediate node who received the `channel_update` message can rebroadcast it just by changing the `s` component of signature with `-s`.
 This should however not result in the blacklist of the `node_id` from where the message originated.